Bruin-Dev/Intelygenz/docs/PIPELINES.md

 In this stage is also checked whether there are enough free resources in ECS to carry out the deployment with success or not.

-**It's necessary run the `basic-infra` job the first time a new microservice is created in the project**
+**It is necessary run the `basic-infra` job the first time a new microservice is created in the project**
 > This has been done because ECR repositories are global resources and are stored in the same `tfstate` file, thus avoiding that when a microservice that creates a repository is created, it is not deleted by other branches that do not have it added.

 ### Basic_infra_kre steps